scionproto/scion/doc/command/scion-pki/scion-pki_certificate_renew.rst

-      --sequence string        Space separated list of hop predicates --subject string         The path to the custom subject for the CSR --timeout duration       The timeout for the renewal request per CA (default 10s) --tracing.agent string   The tracing agent address
+      --sequence string        Space separated list of hop predicates --subject string         The path to the custom subject for the CSR --timeout duration       The timeout for the renewal request per CA (default 10s) --topology string        Path to topology file.
+If set, use local daemon instead of connecting to daemon.
+      --tracing.agent string   The tracing agent address
       --trc strings            Comma-separated list of trusted TRC files or glob patterns.
 If more than two TRCs are specified, only up to two active TRCs with the highest Base version are used (required)